 We may occasionally make changes to this Policy.

-When we make material changes to this Policy, we'll provide you with prominent notice as appropriate under the circumstances, e.g., by displaying a prominent notice within the Spotify Service or by sending you an email.
-We may notify you in advance.
+When we make material changes to this Policy, we'll provide you with prominent notice as appropriate under the circumstances.
+For example, we may display a prominent notice within the Spotify Service or send you an email or device notification.

 © Spotify USA Inc.